-Büro Ole Scheeren is an international architecture firm that practices architecture, urbanism, interior design, and research.
-With offices in Hong Kong, Beijing, Bangkok, New York, London and Berlin, Büro Ole Scheeren designs and realizes pioneering building projects and urban developments worldwide.
+Büro Ole Scheeren Group is an international architecture practice that provides architecture, interior design and urbanism consulting as well as research and project management.
+With offices in Hong Kong, Beijing, Bangkok, New York, London and Berlin, Buro-OS designs and realizes pioneering building projects and urban developments worldwide.

 To date, Ole Scheeren has completed projects with a combined area of more than one million square meters.
 Our buildings have won numerous awards, including World Building of the Year 2015 and the inaugural CTBUH Urban Habitat Award 2014 for The Interlace in Singapore, the global CTBUH Best Tall Building Award 2013 for the CCTV Headquarters in Beijing, as well as the CTBUH Award of Excellence for DUO and MahaNakhon in 2018.